• About BMBL

 End of Season Banquet

-The annual End of Season Banquet began in 1998 as a way to commemorate the end of a season and recognize all of the team champions and individual award winners.
+The annual End of Season Banquet began in 1998 as a way to commemorate the end of a season and recognize all of the team champions, individual award winners, and newest members of the Hall of Fame.

 Over the years, the banquet has been held at some hot Boston locales such as Game On, Boston Beer Works, and the 406 Club at Fenway Park.